 If: the inbox is [inbox name] and from an email address that contains [@domainname.com]

 You can customize rules in a variety of ways to fit your team’s needs.
 Some examples are:

 Read this guide for all the details about rules.

-Canned responses save you and your team time.
-When you’re writing a reply you write often, you can create and save a canned response, then select it next time you come across a similar message.
-Canned responses are especially useful for things like:
+Message templates save you and your team time.
+When you’re writing a reply you write often, you can create and save a message template, then select it next time you come across a similar message.
+Message templates are especially useful for things like: